Retain or Reframe? A Computational Framework for the Analysis of Framing in News Articles and Reader Comments: The FrAC Corpus

 \paragraph{Annotation Setup} A custom web-based annotation interface was developed using FastAPI.\footnote{\url{https://annotation-app-slty.onrender.com/}.} The interface included detailed instructions and examples, and an interactive training phase with immediate feedback and explanations.
 See Appendix~\ref{annotation-interface} for detailed descriptions.

-We recruited six native English speakers as annotators, all with a background in NLP or political science and journalism.\footnote{This study was approved by Human Ethics Committee (Referance No. 2025-32561-67793-4), and has been taken out to the according ethical standards.
+We recruited six native English speakers as annotators, all with a background in NLP or political science and journalism.\footnote{This study was approved by Human Ethics Committee (Referance No. 2025-32561-67793-4) and has been taken out to the according ethical standards.
 Annotators were compensated with vouchers over 50 USD, well above local minimum wage requirements.} Each annotator was presented with 100 sentences from the SOCC corpus, drawn evenly from articles and comments, 20\% of the sentences overlapped with another annotator to assess agreement.
 One additional annotator (an author of this paper) annotated all sentences (so all sentences in the resulting data set had at least two annotations).
 We adopted a multi-label annotation setup.
 Annotators were presented one input sentence at a time, and were asked to select at least one out of our 9 frames.
 If no frame matched, the category ``Other'' should be selected.

-\paragraph{Inter-Annotator Agreement} As annotators could assign multiple labels to each sentence, we assessed inter-annotator agreement in two ways.
+\paragraph{Inter-Annotator Agreement} Given our multi-label setup, we assessed inter-annotator agreement in two ways.
 Following prior work~\cite{arora_multi-modal_2025}, we use label-wise Krippendorff's $\alpha$ to assess per-label agreement, and the Jaccard index to measure the averaged overlap in label sets between annotators.
-The averaged Krippendorff's $\alpha$ across all labels and annotators indicates moderate to high agreement ($\alpha = 0.76$), with some variance across frame labels (min for Morality with $\alpha=0.63$, max for Economic with $\alpha=0.89$).
-However even the category with lowest $\alpha$ reaches moderate agreement.
-The Jaccard index of 0.79 confirms this trend, suggesting a substantial overlap across label sets.
+The averaged Krippendorff's $\alpha$ across all labels and annotators indicates moderate to high agreement ($\alpha = 0.76$), with some variance across frame labels (Table~\ref{tab:krippendorff_per_label_sorted}), however even the frame category with the lowest $\alpha$ reaches moderate agreement.
+We also compute an averaged Jaccard index of 0.79 which confirms this trend, suggesting a substantial overlap across label sets.
 This shows that a more robust set of labels applied at a sentence level allows to achieve substantial agreement despite the purported subjectivity of the task.

 \paragraph{Gold Standard} To construct a gold standard for model evaluation, we applied majority voting among annotators for each sentence.
 A clear consensus (where either two or three annotators chose the same label) was achieved for 532 cases (where in 500 cases a single label was assigned, while in 32 all annotators have chosen two consistent labels).
 Sentences where annotators disagreed (45) were adjudicated by two authors of the paper, who independently re-assessed the cases of contention, choosing the label out of 9 categories.
 We kept only the cases where both adjudicators agreed with one of the original annotations, discarding 13 sentences.
 This process resulted in a validation data set of 556 sentences, which we use in \Cref{sec:mfc_theory_classification} to assess model performance.